swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 not contain the exact same whitespace characters.
 This could be checked for by a compiler warning.
 If this is considered too magical a #trimLeft("""literal""") could be introduced to make it explicit.

+To support developers on the Windows platform as aside effect of the indentation stripping operation a character sequence carriage return linefeed in the source file would be normalised to linefeed.

 ## Detailed design

 These changes are envisaged to be mostly confined to the Swift tokeniser: lib/Parse/Lexer.cpp.